skilesare/immortality/a_fresh_start/README.md

 In addition to using the inorganic level, the biological level began to use its own economy to evolve itself into a more and more adept engine for reproduction.

-The **bootstrap**  occurs when a new economy is produced that leverages the pre-existing economies to create a new and stable economy that itself can grow and changed.
+The **bootstrap**  occurs when a new economy is produced that leverages the pre-existing economies to create a new and stable economy that itself can grow and change.

 IV.
 Two more bootstraps

 The diaspora of what can come to be balloons in new directions with each new bootstrap.
 In addition to the inorganic -> biological bootstrap, we also have the biological -> societal bootstrap and the biological -> intellectual.

 The societal level is built on the inorganic and biological levels and deals in the economics of resources.
 This is traditional economics as we know it in the 21st century.
 At some point, the biological began to realize that by controlling a specific resource it could increase its fitness for itself and, potentially for many additional generations.
 The original adaptation may have been to just hoard enough to get through the winter, but eventually, an economy that dealt in wealth and abundance emerged.
-Like an organism building a nest, an organism that builds a society is protecting itself from the rapid evolution of the biological level.
+Like an organism building a nest, an organism that builds a society is protecting itself from the need to evolve at the biological level.
 In a sense, a society tends to slow down the evolution because the organism can assure the survival of its genes by means other than biological adaptation.

 The intellectual level is built on the biological platform, but also has the advantage of bootstrapping after the societal level and thus has access to that infrastructure as well.
 The intellectual deals in an economy of time-shifted reproduction of phenomena.
 This is quite a mouthful, but what I mean is, in a sense, science.
 The ability to anticipate the outcome of an action, and to trigger that action is not a given.
 It is a development that is dependent on the intellectual level developing.
 This ability generates things like language.
 When I shout 'Duck!'
 I expect to get a certain response from those around me.
 If I shout Duck!
-A Rock!
-I will have an anticipation of what will be in other's heads.
+Quack, Quack!
+I will have an anticipation of what will be in other's heads in these two different circumstances.

 V. A god in the dust

 Pirsig proposes further a concept called **Dynamic Quality** that he points to as the bleeding edge of reality as we cut through time.
 Pirsig is permissive with his Dynamic Quality is chooses to let it lead where it will.
-I will choose to pass this dynamic quality through th lens of Christopher Alexander's Nature of Order and focus it not on a random wandering, but on a purpose-filled generation of **Wholeness**.
+I will choose to pass this dynamic quality through the lens of Christopher Alexander's Nature of Order and focus it not on a random wandering, but on a purpose-filled generation of **Wholeness**.

 This is a god in the dust of everything, and not so much in the thing as in the relation of each thing to the other.
 In as much as a thing hangs together with the things around it, we can see this wholeness.
 When this wholeness is present, dynamic quality passes from a nebulous thing to a static quality.
 An entity emerges.
 Many entities emerge.